saimj7/People-Counting-in-Real-Time/README.md

 First up, install all the required Python dependencies by running: ``` pip install -r requirements.txt ```

-> Note that there can always be version conflicts between the dependencies themselves and other factors like OS, hardware etc.
+> NOTE: Supported Python version is 3.11.3 (there can always be version conflicts between the dependencies, OS, hardware etc.).

 ### Test video file